Acne Scar Types

 What are Boxcar Scars?

-Boxcar scars are wider than icepick scars, have a flat base and almost vertical edges.
+Making up about 20-30% of atrophic acne scars, boxcar scars are wider than icepick scars, have a flat base and almost vertical edges.
 Boxcar scars do not go as deep as icepick scars, and are common on the temples and cheeks.
-Boxcar scars respond well to fractional resurfacing techniques such as Genius and INFINI.
+They can be sub divided as:

 What are Rolling Scars?

-Rolling scars are the results of bands of scar tissue pulling the skin downwards to the fatty layer of the skin, giving it an undulating appearance.
+Contributing to 15-25% of atrophic acne scars, rolling scars are the results of bands of scar tissue pulling the skin downwards to the fatty layer of the skin, giving it an undulating appearance.
+They are wide, shallow and having diameters up to 5mm.
 A variety of acne scar removal methods to release the band of scar tissues include subcision, fractional resurfacing treatments and dermal fillers.

 What are Keloid Scars?

 Keloid scars appear as raised scars that are red and can feel itchy and painful.
 Keloids arise due to abnormal wound healing of the skin due to inflammation from acne.
 The jawline, chest, shoulders are upper arm are especially prone to keloid formation.
-There are a variety of Keloid scar removal options, which include anti-inflammatory injections, botulinum toxin and silicon plaster.
+There are a variety of Keloid scar removal options, which include anti-inflammatory injections, laser resurfacing and silicon plaster.

 After your acne has subsided, you may notice that the surrounding area is darkened.
 This discolouration is due to the inflammatory response, and is more common in darker skinned individuals.
 These acne blemishes are known as post-inflammatory hyperpigmentation (PIH).
 While many PIH may resolve over time, some stubborn ones do remain.
 A variety of prescription lightening creams may help speed the process.
 Pico-second laser is another option for more resistant cases.
 Remember to use a sunblock regularly to protect the skin from further pigmentation.